Welcome, welcome, welcome. I am thrilled you’re here.

 - Emotion and needs identification

 Ideally, you will come away from each session with me better able to cope with the challenges you are experiences and a deep experience of relief and ease.

 Do you see clients online, in person or telephone?

-In light of the COVID-19 restrictions, I am currently only seeing clients online or via telephone.
+In light of the COVID-19 restrictions, I am currently only seeing clients online, in-person or via telephone.
 Our online appointment will happen on Zoom which is a free online tool.
 A secure Zoom link will be sent to you for each appointment.
+If you have booked a in-person appointment it will be at The Be Well Centre located at 459 George St N, Peterborough, ON K9H 3R6.
 I am also available to hold sessions over the phone.
-Once the restrictions are lifted, I will be inviting clients to attend sessions in my office in downtown Peterborough.
 Online and telephone appointments will always be available to every client.